sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ## The backup process

 The backup process is performed by backing up all of the main RHACM namespaces and all the managed cluster namespaces, in this case only the `managed-one`.
 Avoid backing up cluster-scoped resources to minimize the amount of data to backup.
 When you avoid backing up the cluster-scoped resources, _restore_ is impacted because `clusterroles` and `clusterrole-bindings` need to be recreated.
-The managed cluster in RHACM is represented by a namespace (backed-up) <!--is the namespace named backed-up or are you informing the reader that the namespace is backed up?--> and by a custom resource named, `managedclusters.cluster.open-cluster-management.io`.
+The managed cluster in RHACM is represented by a namespace (backed up) <!--is the namespace named backed-up or are you informing the reader that the namespace is backed up?
+Dario: It's the namespace that it's backed up, not the name. --> and by a custom resource instance of `managedclusters.cluster.open-cluster-management.io` CRD <!-- Dario: CR is the instance of CRD (D for definitions). `managedclusters.cluster.open-cluster-management.io` is the full name of the CRD -->.

 Use the `velero` CL to run the backup command: